 Best of all are the very low fees that they charge.
 They are just a fraction of what typical traditional investment advisors charge to perform essentially the same service.

 The fee is based on a percentage of the amount of money that you have invested on the platform.
 It is a single, annual fee, as there are no separate charges for transactions or rebalancing.
-There are three fee tier levels, based on account balance:
+There are two fee tier levels, based on how much you require professional assistance.

 What is the Tax-Coordinated Portfolio?